flix/flix/docs/PROJECTS.md

 in a real-world programming language being developed at Aarhus University (see flix.dev).

+## Sub-Effecting

+TBD

+Change to declarative system?
+Change to W?
+Simplify types with free variables?

 ## Tail Recursion Modulo Cons

 Tail Recursion Modulo Cons (TRMC) is an important optimization for pure